seliumlabs/selium.com/README.md

 ## Features

 **Deploy, run and manage applications without leaving your IDE.**<br>
-Selium is the cloud built for developers.
-Our client library is composable and ergonomic, facilitating a wide variety of use cases.
-Never touch JSON again!
+Selium is built for developers.
+Our composable libraries are the sole method of configuring Selium, making the need for external configuration obsolete.

 **Build pipelines, not networks.**<br>
 Selium's network layer is built around data streaming and messaging concepts.
 All the flexibility of legacy networking with none of the hassle.